Thursday, November 21, 2024

 – Open BOTH AutoCAD and the task manager (CTRL+ALT+SUPR) just like I did in the screenshot near the intro.

-– Open the biggest model you think you’ll work with (or download a similar one from some CAD site).
+– Open or download (plenty of samples online) the biggest model you think you’ll work with (or download a similar one from some CAD site).

-Q: Would it be a better idea to buy a 8GB vRAM if I wanted to be more future proof?
+Q: Would it be a better idea to buy a 8GB vRAM if I wanted to be even MORE future proof?

-AutoCAD was released about 20 years ago (probbaly a lot more) and never have they mentioned anything about GPUs used for video instruction sets that will speed up drafting & drawing, it’s always been about the CPU and it always will be imo.
+AutoCAD was released about 20 years ago (probbaly a lot more) and never have they mentioned anything about GPUs being used for video instruction sets that will speed up drafting & drawing.
+It seems like that will always be a CPU’s job.

 HP Victus